tmgthb/Autonomous-Agents/README.md

 - Self-rewarding LLMs: Ability for LLM to follow instructions and Ability to create/evaluate new training data (Self-Instruction creation).
 - LLLm-as-a-Judge: LLM acts as a reward model and self-reward its own responses.
-- Claims to outperform Claude 2/Gemini Pro/GPT-4 0613 with three iterations and ability to keep continuously improving.
+- Claims to outperform Claude 2/Gemini Pro/GPT-4 0613 with three iterations and ability to keep continuously improving both self-instructions and the reward signal.

 ---